spryker/spryker-docs/_includes/pbc/all/install-features/202410.0/install-dynamic-multistore.md

 </details>

 In this configuration, region is used for entities like services, endpoints, or applications.
 The `SPRYKER_DYNAMIC_STORE_MODE` variable enables the dynamic multistore feature.
-Make sure store is not used in the new configuration to avoid deployment failures.
+Make sure stores are not used in the new configuration to avoid deployment failures.

 #### Configure deployment recipe files